tomasjurasek/tomasjurasek.github.io/_posts/2024-06-08-metrics-open-telemetry-net.md

 Metrics instruments must be registered by `AddMeter("meterName")` to `MeterProvider`.
 There exist some build-in `Meter`'s to instrument ASP.NET application
  `Microsoft.AspNetCore.Hosting`, `Microsoft.AspNetCore.Server.Kestrel`, `System.Net.Http`.

- To instrument the runtime of the application (ram, cpu, gc,...) install `OpenTelemetry.Instrumentation.Runtime` and configure it by `AddRuntimeInstrumentation`.
+ To instrument the application's runtime (ram, cpu, gc,...) install `OpenTelemetry.Instrumentation.Runtime` and configure it by `AddRuntimeInstrumentation`.

   ```csharp
 builder.Services.AddOpenTelemetry()